Sea glass: Formation

-Glass from inland waterways such as the Chesapeake Bay and the Great Lakes is known as beach glass.
-It is similar to sea glass, but in the absence of wave rigor and oceanic saline, content is typically less weathered.
-Beach glass from inland regions often has prominently embossed designs or letters on it, which can make tracing its origin less challenging.
-The outer surface of beach glass shards may also be texturally varied, with one side frosty and the other shiny.
-This is most likely because they are pieces broken off from larger glass objects which are themselves still embedded in mud, silt or clay, slowly being exposed by wave action and erosion.

 Colors

 The color of sea glass is determined by its original source, and most sea glass comes from bottles.
 Besides pieces of glass, colored sea pottery pieces are often also found.

-The most common colors of sea glass are kelly green, brown, white, and clear.
-These colors predominantly come from glass bottles mostly used by companies that sell beer, juices, soft drinks, and other beverages.
-The clear or white glass comes from clear plates and glasses, windshields, windows, and assorted other sources.
+The most common colors of sea glass are kelly green, brown, white, and clear that come predominantly from bottles of beer, juices and soft drinks and fishing floats.
+The clear or white glass also comes from clear plates and glasses, windshields, windows, and assorted other sources.

-Less common colours include jade, amber (from bottles for whiskey, medicine, spirits, and early bleach bottles), golden amber or amberina (mostly used for spirit bottles), lime green (from soda bottles during the 1960s), forest green, and ice- or soft blue (from soda bottles, medicine bottles, ink bottles, and fruit jars from the late 19th and early 20th centuries, windows, and windshields).
+Less common colors include jade, amber (from bottles for whiskey, medicine, spirits, and early laundry bleach), golden amber or amberina (mostly from bottles for spirits), lime green (from 1960s bottles for soda), forest green, and ice- or soft blue (from bottles for soda, medicine, ink, and fruit jars from the late 19th and early 20th centuries, windows, and windshields).
 These colors are found about once for every 25 to 100 pieces of sea glass found.

-Uncommon colors of sea glass include a type of green, which comes primarily from early to mid-1900s Coca-Cola, Dr Pepper, and RC Cola bottles as well as beer bottles.
-Soft green colors could come from bottles that were used for ink, fruit, and baking soda.
+Uncommon colors of sea glass include a type of green, which comes primarily from early to mid-1900s bottles of Coca-Cola, Dr Pepper, and RC Cola as well as from bottles of beer.
+Soft green colors could come from bottles of ink, fruit, and baking soda.
 These colors are found once in every 50 to 100 pieces.

-Purple sea glass is very uncommon, as is citron, opaque white (from milk bottles), cobalt and cornflower blue (from early Milk of Magnesia bottles, poison bottles, artwork, Bromo-Seltzer and Vicks VapoRub containers), and aqua (from Ball Mason jars and certain 19th century glass bottles).
+Purple sea glass is very uncommon, as is citron, opaque white (from milk bottles), cobalt blue and cornflower blue (from early milk of magnesia bottles, poison bottles, artwork, Bromo-Seltzer and Vicks VapoRub containers), and aqua (from Ball Mason jars and certain 19th century glass bottles).
 These colors are found once for every 200 to 1,000 pieces found.

 Extremely rare colors include gray, pink (often from Great Depression-era plates), teal (often from Mateus wine bottles), black (older, very dark olive green glass), yellow (often from 1930s Vaseline containers), turquoise (from tableware and art glass), red (often from old Schlitz bottles, car tail lights, dinnerware, or nautical lights, it is found once in about every 5,000 pieces), and orange (the least common type of sea glass, found once in about 10,000 pieces).
 These colors are found once for every 1,000 to 10,000 pieces collected.
 Some shards of black glass are quite old, originating from thick eighteenth-century gin, beer, and wine bottles.